VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Introduction

 \section{Introduction}

-Current end-to-end automatic speech recognition (ASR) models, such as Whisper~\cite{radford2023whisper}, have demonstrated impressive performance in transcribing common words.
-However, recognition performance often deteriorates significantly in specialized domains, such as academic lectures, technical presentations, or medical seminars.
-Previous works have improved ASR accuracy by incorporating lip movement information from the speaker~\cite{deep-avsr, conformers-avsr, AutoAVSR, AVHubert}.
-However, in addition to facial information, there is multimodal textual information on the slide that is closely related to the current speech of the speaker~\cite{slidespeech, chineselips}, which lipreading-based approaches cannot utilize.
-For clarity, we refer to the task of improving ASR accuracy by incorporating visual cues from presentation slides as \textit{SlideASR}.
+Current Automatic Speech Recognition (ASR) models, such as Whisper~\cite{radford2023whisper}, have demonstrated impressive performance in general domains.
+However, recognition accuracy often deteriorates significantly in specialized scenarios, such as academic lectures or technical presentations where domain-specific terminologies and rare entities are prevalent~\cite{sinhamahapatra2025slides}.
+While previous works have improved ASR accuracy by incorporating lip movement information~\cite{deep-avsr, conformers-avsr, AutoAVSR, AVHubert}, they ignore the rich semantic context present in presentation slides.
+In these scenarios, critical keywords and proper nouns are often explicitly displayed on the slides, serving as strong visual cues for the spoken content~\cite{slideavsr, slidespeech}.
+For clarity, we refer to the task of improving ASR accuracy by incorporating visual context from presentation slides as \textit{SlideASR}.

-Currently, the dominant strategy for SlideASR task is the pipeline paradigm.
-Specifically, these methods can be divided into two categories.
-The first is \textit{post-processing correction}~\cite{trinh2025improving_Revision}, which utilizes large language models (LLMs) for text-level refinement after independent ASR and optical character recognition (OCR).
-The second is \textit{contextual enhancement}~\cite{slidespeech, slideavsr, LCB-Net, MaLa-ASR}, where OCR-extracted text is injected as context into the ASR model.
-The post-processing correction methods involve multiple modules, resulting in a complex workflow and relatively high latency.
-In contrast, for contextual enhancement methods, we observed that when OCR text is provided to large audio language models (LALMs)~\cite{qwen2audio, MiDashengLM}, the models often tend to repeat the context rather than effectively assisting the recognition process.